OfficeDev/TrainingContent/Teams/05 Microsoft Teams apps - Advanced Techniques/Lab.md

 1. Move to the bottom of the page.
 Agree to the privacy statement, terms of use and code of conduct and select the **Register** button.
 Once the bot is created, select **OK** to dismiss the dialog box.
 The **Connect to channels** page is displayed for the newly-created bot.

+> **Note:** The Bot migration message (shown in red) can be ignored for Microsoft5 Teams bots.
+Additional information can be found in the Microsoft Teams developer documentation, on the [Create a bot page](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/bots/bots-create#bots-and-microsoft-azure).

 1. The bot must be connected to Microsoft Teams.
 Select the **Microsoft Teams** logo.

     ![Screenshot of Microsoft Bot Framework with Microsoft Teams logo highlighted.](Images/Exercise1-06.png)

-1. Once the connection is complete, ensure the connection is enabled and select **Done**.
+1. Select the **Save button.
+Agree to the Terms of Service.
 The bot registration is complete.

     ![Screenshot of Microsoft Bot Framework with configuration message displayed.](Images/Exercise1-07.png)